bottinida/gactt_2/README.md

 <h1>Specialty Coffee Roasting Preference Analysis</h1>

 <p>This part of the project explores how consumer characteristics and coffee preferences influence their choice of coffee roasting levels.
-The analysis was conducted using a dataset collected from The Great American Taste Test, where participants shared their tasting preferences across different coffee varieties.
+The analysis was conducted using the dataset collected from The Great American Taste Test, where participants shared their tasting preferences across different coffee varieties.

 <strong>Objective:</strong> I sought to identify patterns that might predict a consumer’s roasting preference—light, medium, or dark—based on their demographics and coffee consumption habits using machine learning techniques.</p>